-It’s true that the games market is currently saturated with a lot of sub-par freemium games, especially on mobile.
-However, we have also seen many great free-to-play games launched in recent years.
-From battle royale games, to MOBAs, to spectacular indies, there is enough variety for even the most hard-to-please gamers.
-So if you don’t want to spend any cash but want to enjoy some high-quality and entertaining titles, here are our picks for the best free-to-play games on any platform.
+It’s easy to fall into the trap of a mediocre freemium game, especially on mobile.
+However, we have also seen the free-to-play market achieve some serious success in recent years.
+From battle royales to MOBAs and spectacular indies, there is enough variety for every type of gamer.
+If you don’t want to spend any cash but want to enjoy hours of fun, here are our picks for the best free-to-play games on any platform.

 The best free-to-play games on any platform